World Computer Speed Chess Championship

-World Computer Speed Chess Championship is an annual event organized by the International Computer Games Association where computer chess engines compete against each other at blitz chess time controls.
-It is held in conjunction with the World Computer Chess Championship.
+World Computer Speed Chess Championship was an annual event organized by the International Computer Games Association where computer chess engines compete against each other at blitz chess time controls.
+It was held in conjunction with the World Computer Chess Championship up until 2024.
 Up to 2001, it was held in conjunction with the World Microcomputer Chess Championship (WMCCC) and restricted to microcomputers.